-This work [44] deals with real-time prediction of traffic conditions in a setting where the only available information is floating car data (FCD) sent by probe vehicles.
+This work [64] deals with real-time prediction of traffic conditions in a setting where the only available information is floating car data (FCD) sent by probe vehicles.
 The main focus is on finding a good way to encode some coarse information (typically whether traffic on a segment is fluid or congested), and to decode it in the form of real-time traffic reconstruction and prediction.
 Starting from the Ising model of statistical physics, we use a discretized space-time traffic description, on which we define and study an inference method based on the belief propagation (BP) algorithm.
 We propose a hybrid approach, by taking full advantage of the statistical nature of the information, in combination with a stochastic modeling of traffic patterns and a powerful message-passing inference algorithm.
 The idea is to encode into a graph the a priori information derived from historical data (marginal probabilities of pairs of variables), and to use BP to estimate the actual state from the latest FCD.
-Originally designed for bayesian inference on tree-like graphs, the BP algorithm has been widely used in a variety of inference problems (e.g. computer vision, coding theory, etc.), but to our knowledge it has not yet been applied in the context of traffic prediction.
+Originally designed for Bayesian inference on tree-like graphs, the BP algorithm has been widely used in a variety of inference problems (e.g. computer vision, coding theory, etc.), but to our knowledge it has not yet been applied in the context of traffic prediction.

-These studies are done in particular in the perspective of the ANR project TRAVESTI, to begin in January 2009, which deals with traffic networks modelling.
+These studies are done in particular in the framework of the ANR project TRAVESTI (see 6.15), and of the upcoming FUI Pumas.